 Meteorologist and Tour Guide

-My name is Marcus Hustedde, I am 28 years old, and I grew up in Belleville, IL just outside of St. Louis, MO.
+My name is Marcus Hustedde, and I grew up in Belleville, IL just outside of St. Louis, MO.
 I am a meteorologist, photographer, and storm chaser.
 Ever since I can remember I have been fascinated by the weather.
 My father and I would sit on the front porch and watch and listen as thunderstorms would move through the area.
 I particularly “sparked” an interest in lightning at a young age, and I always found myself wondering how the complexities of thunderstorms really worked.
 This fascination would eventually lead me to obtain my Bachelor of Science with a major in Meteorology from Saint Louis University.
 After completing my undergraduate degree, I decided to attend the University of Alabama in Huntsville for my Master’s degree in Atmospheric Science.
 While in graduate school I had the opportunity to be a research assistant for the NASA Short-term Prediction Research and Transition Center (SPoRT).
 My research focused on cloud to ground lightning strikes that occur where little to no precipitation is falling (bolts from the blue).